omsf/static-site-tools/modules/cloudflare_pages/README.md

 This Terraform module creates a Cloudflare Pages project and generates an API token with the necessary permissions to manage the project.

+Note: to deploy this module, you'll need a local API token with permissions to create tokens and to write/edit Cloudflare Pages projects.
+The easiest way to generate this is to start making a new account token with the "Create Additional Tokens" permission, and then to add Cloudflare Pages Edit permission.

 ## Features

 - Creates a Cloudflare Pages project with configurable name and production branch